What Is AI Anxiety?

 When the Anxiety Affects Your Work Performance

 If AI anxiety is making it hard to concentrate, reducing your motivation, or causing you to disengage from your work, that's a sign it's crossed from healthy concern into something that needs attention.
 You're not being dramatic.
 You're experiencing the psychological impact of genuine uncertainty.
-The resources page can help you find professional support.
+The anxiety support resources can help you find professional support.

 Young people absorb adult anxiety like sponges.
 If you're a parent, teacher, or caregiver, your children are probably picking up on the cultural anxiety around AI — even if you haven't discussed it directly.